GuillaumeGermain/CNN/README.md

 Intuitively we would have expected more parameters on a deeper network, wouldn't we?

 Both models have a convolution part, followed by a flattening to get a feature vector which is plugged into a standard neural network.
+You can see it in the second-to-last row of both summaries.
-Most parameters are actually between this resulting feature vector and the begining of the standard neural network (dense_3 and dense_4 in tis table).
+Most parameters are between the flattened feature vector and the beginning of the standard neural network (dense_3 and dense_4 in this table).
 The number of parameters between the feature vector and the first NN layer is vector dim (32768 or 8192) x number of nodes (128) + number of biases (128 again).

 Each convolution block actually compresses the dimension of this feature vector, by a factor 4.

-So overall, while building a CNN, adding more convolutions blocks actually means less trainable parameters.
+So overall, adding more convolutions blocks means less trainable parameters.

 ## Model fitting and weights transfer
 Starting with the smaller network, I trained it and obtained a 79% validation accuracy rate after a few epochs.